shubham-thakare/gender-identification-by-voice/README.md

 ### R Package Installation
 1. Open R console and execute **install.packages("PACKAGE_NAME")** and **library("PACKAGE_NAME")** this command.

-*If you get any package missing error even after installation of that then please follow the below steps:*
+*If you get any package missing error even after installation of that package then please follow the below steps:*
-1. Open R console as an Administrator (close R console first if already opened)
+1. Open R console as an Administrator (close all R console open instances first)
 2. Execute **.libPaths()** if you get two paths then execute **.libPaths("SECOND_PATH")**
 3. Re-install required packages.